garynewby/PianoKeyboard/README.md

 ## Demo

-The <i>Example</i> demo project demonstrates how to use and integrate the GLNPianoView into your project, using AVAudioEngine and an AVAudioUnitSampler as the sound source.
+The <i>Example</i> app demonstrates how to integrate and use GLNPianoView into your project.
+It includes a simple an AVAudioEngine and an AVAudioUnitSampler as sound source.

 ### Delegate Methods